 How do personal loans affect taxes?

-Personal loans generally won’t affect how you file your tax returns, because the IRS doesn’t consider loans as taxable income.
-The only way a personal loan will affect your taxes is if your lender cancels or forgives the loan.
+Personal loans generally won’t affect how you file your tax returns because the IRS doesn’t consider loans taxable income.
+A personal loan will only affect your taxes if your lender cancels or forgives the loan.

 Are there any tax benefits to getting a personal loan?

-If you’re looking to secure a personal loan, you can get started today with a prequalification from Rocket Loans℠.
+If you’re ready to take the next step, securing a personal loan is easy—start today with a prequalification from Rocket Loans℠.

 Rocket Loans does not provide legal or tax advice.
 The information herein is general in nature and should not be considered legal or tax advice.
 Consult an attorney or tax professional regarding your specific situation.